10gen/gha-self-hosted-runner-pool-k8s/README.md

 # docs-gha-self-hosted-runner-pool-k8s
-Simple deployment for spinning up a pool of self-hosted runners for a given repo in K8s
+Simple deployment for spinning up a pool of self-hosted runners in K8s for a given repo.

 1. Create a K8s Secret with your GH PAT as follows: